 The first Paragraph after the greetings section is the introduction.
 This section sets the tone of the letter.
 You can either use it to tell the receiver about your purpose for writing the letter or talk about a past memory to build a storyline.

 Hey, I was missing you since we last met…

 I got your message on…….

 Use this section to elaborate on the purpose of writing the letter.
 You can write everything you want to tell the person.
 Just keep your sentences short and friendly.
 One important thing here is to adjust the tone and usage of words depending on your relationship with the receiver.
-If you are writing to your friend, for instance, you can use friendly terms.
-But if you are writing the letter to someone respectable like your parents, or grandparents, choose respectful words.
+For instance, you can use friendly terms if you are writing to your friend.
+But choose respectful words if you are writing a letter to someone respectable like your parents or grandparents.